syntropic137/event-sourcing-platform/docs-site/docs/concepts/overview.md

----
-sidebar_position: 1
----

-# Concepts Overview
+# Shared Concepts

-This section explains core concepts of the platform:
+Core ideas that apply across the platform.
+Most detailed walkthroughs now live in the [Event Store](../event-store/index.md) section; use this area for cross-cutting concepts as we expand the event sourcing layer.

-- Event store vs event bus
+- Event store vs. event bus
 - Aggregate patterns and stream design
-- Event modeling and schema evolution
+- Event modelling and schema evolution
-- Ubiquitous language
+- Shared vocabulary between services

+_Add new concept notes here when they are not specific to a single component._